-Outdoor summer events are a wrap for the year.
-Gatherings of small groups are starting to form indoors where it is warm and dry.
+Outdoor summer events are still going strong.
+However fall and winter gatherings of small groups are starting to form indoors where it is warm and dry.

 What a perfect time to try offering presentations!

 Tabling is a great way to connect people to resources, answer quick questions or help people through a small challenge and then send them on their way.
 Presentations, on the other hand, allow you to dive deep on your favorite Master Recycler topic.
 And the neat thing is you can offer presentations in all sorts of settings in your own community-perhaps at your community of faith, with your kids’ school, your office, or your multifamily community.